Exploring Email Verification Issues in Amazon Cognito

 return response

-5. Question: What does the "Keep original attribute value active when an update is pending" setting do?
+- What is the purpose of the setting "Keep original attribute value active when an update is pending"?

-10. Answer: While the official documentation suggests that verified contact information is necessary, some users report being able to sign in with unverified email addresses, indicating a possible discrepancy or configuration issue.
+- Although the official documentation indicates that verified contact information is required, some users report being able to log in using email addresses that have not been verified.
+This suggests that there may be a discrepancy or setup issue.